Geoffysicist/PyroPy/docs/index.md

 ## Fire Spread Models
+Unless otherwise indicated all models have been taken from:
+> Cruz, Miguel, James Gould, Martin Alexander, Lachie Mccaw, and Stuart Matthews.
+(2015) A Guide to Rate of Fire Spread Models for Australian Vegetation, CSIRO Land & Water and AFAC, Melbourne, Vic 125 pp.

+Unless otherwise indicated all equations numbers also refer to Cruz et al. 2015.

+All spread models take a pandas weather dataframe and model specific parmeters as arguments.

 ## Weather Data
 The weather data is read into a pandas dataframe from a `*.csv` file.